Coralie Franklin Cook: Speeches and presentations

 Franklin Cook was a powerful public speaker.
 She was the only African-American woman invited to give an official statement at Susan B. Anthony's 80th birthday celebration at the Lafayette Opera House in 1900.
 Her address praised the movement for encouraging women to recognize their potential political power and their responsibility to one another, and emphasized the necessity interracial empathy.
 She stated, "no woman and no class of women can be degraded and all woman kind not suffer thereby."
 She was disheartened, however, because she felt as if the cause of African American women was not a priority among white women active in the suffrage movement.
 She insisted that the elite white women do not ignore the political rights of those that were less fortunate.
 In fact, she addressed Anthony directly, stating,"...and so Miss Anthony, in behalf of the hundreds of colored women who wait and hope with you for the day when the ballot shall be in the hands of every intelligent woman; and also in behalf of the thousands who sit in darkness and whose condition we shall expect those ballots to better, whether they be in the hands of white women or Black, I offer you my warmest gratitude and congratulations."In a speech entitled "Votes for Mothers," Franklin Cook again stressed the importance of enfranchisement for both women and people of color.
 She stated, "Disfranchisement because of sex is curiously like disfranchisement because of color.
 It cripples the individual, it handicaps progress, it sets a limitation upon mental and spiritual development."

 Franklin Cook spoke at the Colored Women's League convention in Atlanta, Georgia, in 1895, and gave a presentation on "Negro Poets" at the First Race Amity Convention in 1921.

 Personal life

 In 1884, Franklin purchased a home in Harpers Ferry at 509 Fillmore Street.
 Franklin purchased the home from Storer College where she was teaching at that time.
 On August 31, 1898, Franklin married George William Cook, A professor and Dean of the school at Howard University.
 The Cook's had one son named George William Cook Jr. on Dec.
 15, 1901.

 Franklin Cook and her husband were married for 33 years until George died on August 20, 1931.
-Coral Franklin Cook died in 1942, at 81 years of age.
+Coralie Franklin Cook died in 1942, at 81 years of age.

 Franklin Cook's sister Mary Franklin was married to attorney J. R. Clifford, a civil rights leader associated with the Niagara Movement.